PhenomML/Stats285_F23/hw5_instructions.md

 *Aside 3.
 EMS to Cloud DB.* EMS can also use a cloud database, Google Big Query in this class.
 EMS also includes a Python script to copy a table from the local database to a `.csv` file.
 To turn on saving your data to the cloud database, we need to do two things.
 First, we need to save credentials that tell the database to accept data from our task in a standard location and then tell EMS to use them.
 The class will provide you with these credentials and we will show you where to install them on FarmShare and your laptop.
 These credentials are focused upon just Google Big Query operations.

 *Aside 4.
 Warning/Request.* When using the Cloud DB option, you can erase your work or that of your classmates by misusing Cloud DB permissions.
-Be nice.
+Be responsible.

 #### `hw5_dask_cluster.sh`

 We actually can use DASK in two ways on Sherlock/FarmShare -- it can request a single large server with many cores; or it can ask for a cluster of smaller servers. `hw5_dask_large.sh` used the first approach. `hw5_dask_cluster.sh` uses the second approach.

-`hw5_dask_cluster.sh` is a bash script using `sbatch` commands which, again, at first glance looks similar to your earlier single-instance homework.
+`hw5_dask_cluster.sh` is a bash script using `sbatch` commands which, again, at first glance, looks similar to your earlier single-instance homework.
 In fact, some of the `#SBATCH` directives are different.
-Once the cluster server is running, it asks SLURM to give it more processors.
-If they are available, SLURM complies.
+Once the cluster server is running, it asks SLURM to give it more computational nodes.
+If available, SLURM complies.
 The cluster server can actually be smaller than the nodes it requests to calculate its answers.
-All it does is dole out parameters and save DataFrames locally and to the cloud.
+The job scheduling will sequentially dole out parameters and save DataFrames locally and to the cloud.

 #### `hw5_reduce.ipynb` Reduce task